 Jon Levy, May 2013

-We received all the information from the other students, so Daisy and I set about making the catalogue into an interactive document within InDesign.
+I received all the information from the other students, so I set about making the catalogue into an interactive document within InDesign.

 I found this forum when researching how to link to other ‘articles’ within the folio.
 We followed the instructions using the ‘navto://’ code and it worked really well!

-We’ve been using some new software in order to create our interactive document.
+I’ve been using some new software in order to create my interactive document.
 ‘Folio Builder’ and ‘Folio Overlays’ are plugins for Adobe InDesign.
 ‘Digital Publishing Suite’ is a free online facility.

-it took us a while to figure out how to use these in order to achieve our desired interactive catalogue, however, we got there in the end and I’m going to simplify it below.
+it took me a while to figure out how to use these in order to achieve our desired interactive catalogue, however, I got there in the end and I’m going to simplify it below.

 - Instead of one document with many pages, each page must exist in it’s own separate file.